paullasarev/redux-reducer-actions/README.md

 ```
 # redux-reducer-actions

-**redux-reducer-actions** is an Redux store ehcahcer which allows action generation in reducer.
+**redux-reducer-actions** is an Redux store enhancer which allows action generation in reducer.
 That approach allows to concentrate most logic in one place - reducer.

 Due to that fact that reducers are pure functions, it is extremely easy to test this logic and keep code clean and concise.